GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/04-dataGovOperatingModel.md

 **Data**

-2. Identify data sources that are required for GBADs modeeling purposes
+2. Identify data sources that are required for GBADs modelling purposes
     * When necessary, create data allicances with private and public data holders
 3. Data is accessible for users (both humans and machines) and can be used in a timely matter for decision making [^1]
     * This includes data that GBADs redirects from other organizations and data that GBADs stores for associated projects and partners [^1].